khaloodi/khaloodi.github.io/aboutme.md

 My name is Khaled.
 Here is my toolkit:

--Hypothesis testing and sample size determination in Python (Matplotlib, Pandas, NumPy, SciPy) -TensorFlow and Java tools (Weka) for machine learning, deep learning and neural network modeling -Dashboards and storytelling in Tableau and MS Excel -Pivot tables, ERP modeling, "what if" scenarios, Goal Seek, Solver -Advanced databases and statistics
+- Hypothesis testing and sample size determination in Python (Matplotlib, Pandas, NumPy, SciPy)
+- TensorFlow and Java tools (Weka) for machine learning, deep learning and neural network modeling
+- Dashboards and storytelling in Tableau and MS Excel
+- Pivot tables, ERP modeling, "what if" scenarios, Goal Seek, Solver
+- Advanced databases and statistics
--SQL, ETL, regression, classification, clustering and more
+- SQL, ETL, regression, classification, clustering and more

 What else do you need?